evolutics/iftree/README.md

 - Lowercase for folders (because they map to module names).
 - Uppercase for filenames (because they map to static variables).

+### Portable file paths

+To avoid path issues when developing on different platforms, follow these
+recommendations:

+- Always use a slash `/` as a folder separator (even on Windows).
+- Never use backslashes `\` in filenames (even on Linux).

 ### Troubleshooting

 To inspect the generated code, there is a [`debug` configuration](#debug).